 Send recipes gleaned from your travels or invented in your internal test kitchen to: hello@sublimebutter.com.

-Each product has its own profile, showing its ingredients, allergens, nutritional information and favourite Monopoly counter.
+Each recipe has its own profile, showing its ingredients, allergens, spice rating, nutritional information and favourite Monopoly counter.
 You’ll find them in the Shop.

 Goodness no. This isn’t margarine.